-The Temple & the Mastheads of China Heritage, 2016-2024
+The Mastheads of China Heritage, 2016-2026

 苟日新,日日新,又日新

-Today, 10 February 2024, is the first day of the first month of the Lunar New Year, the jiachen Year of the Dragon 甲辰龍年.
-We are replacing the masthead of China Heritage with an image that reflects the tenor of our new series The Tower of Reading 念樓, launched today (see Introducing The Tower of Reading).
+On 10 February 2024, the first day of the first month of the Lunar New Year, the jiachen Year of the Dragon 甲辰龍年, we replaced the masthead of China Heritage with an image that reflected the tenor of our ongoing series The Tower of Reading 念樓 (see Introducing The Tower of Reading).

-This photograph by Lois Conner, long-time collaborator and dear friend, was made at The Temple, formerly The Pearl of Wisdom Temple 智珠寺, a 600-year-old complex at Shatan on the northeast edge of the Forbidden City in Beijing that was refurbished from 2009 to 2012 as a high-end hotel, restaurant and exhibition space also known as Dongjingyuan 東景緣.
+The photograph by Lois Conner, long-time collaborator and dear friend, was made at The Temple, formerly The Pearl of Wisdom Temple 智珠寺, a 600-year-old complex at Shatan on the northeast edge of the Forbidden City in Beijing that was refurbished from 2009 to 2012 as a high-end hotel, restaurant and exhibition space also known as Dongjingyuan 東景緣.
 (Over the years, before the buildings were converted into a temple in the Qing dynasty, they had housed a printery in the Ming era.
 The temple was later used as the residence of a Living Buddha and it was eventually closed to worshippers in the 1950s.
 Before the recent renovation, the dilapidated buildings had even housed a TV factory.)

-The Temple at Shatan in Beijing 北京沙灘東景緣 replaces another photograph made by Lois Conner that featured The True Face 真面目 entrance to the Temple of the Confluence at Mount Lu in Jiangxi province 江西廬山海會寺.
+The Temple at Shatan in Beijing 北京沙灘東景緣 replaced another photograph made by Lois Conner that featured The True Face 真面目 entrance to the Temple of the Confluence at Mount Lu in Jiangxi province 江西廬山海會寺.
 Made during a research trip that Lois and I made to Mount Lu in July 2004 in the background of that photograph the Peaks of the Five Old Ones loom over the scene obscured by the mist and clouds.
 For an essay on the significance of that photograph, see The True Face of Mount Lu, 1 January 2022.

 Lois Conner’s ‘The True Face’ was the pictorial motif of Xi Jinping’s Empire of Tedium, a series launched on 1 January 2022.
 It was extended for another year in 2023.
-Although we will continue to add material to that series in 2024, our main focus now turns to The Tower of Reading and the work of Zhong Shuhe (鍾叔河, 1931-), a celebrated publisher, editor and writer.
+Although we continued to add material to that series in 2024, our main focus now turns to The Tower of Reading and the work of Zhong Shuhe (鍾叔河, 1931-), a celebrated publisher, editor and writer.

 Lois Conner’s art has featured both in my life and in my own work for over a quarter of a century.
 It has also been integral to China Heritage.
 Below we revisit works by Lois that have been used as mastheads since the inception of this publication in 2016.
 (For an essay on the history of our collaboration, see The Affinities of Art 藝海因緣).